A RECONSTRUCTION OF THE BLACK & HISPANIC BODY IN CONTEMPORARY ART

 Shifting Gaze: A Reconstruction of The Black & Hispanic Body in Contemporary Art from the Collection of Dr. Robert B. Feldman was organized by the Mennello Museum of American Art and curated by Shannon Fitzgerald, Executive Director, Mennello Museum of American Art.

-The exhibition presentation at MOCA is generously underwritten by the Capital Group, Meredith and Brother Rutter, and Petra Snowden.
+The exhibition presentation at Virginia MOCA is generously underwritten by the Capital Group, Meredith and Brother Rutter, and Petra Snowden.
 The exhibition is generously supported by the City of Orlando and Friends of The Mennello Museum of American Art.
 Funding is also provided by Orange County Government through the Arts & Cultural Affairs Program and United Arts of Central Florida.